gpeterson406/Greenwood_Book/_book/04-twoWayAnova.md

 numerically, R will treat them as quantitative variables and not split out the different levels of the categorical variable.
-To make sure that R treats categorical variables the correct way, we should use the ``factor`` function on any variables that are categorical but are coded numerically in the data set.
-The following code creates a new variable called ``dosef`` using the ``factor`` function that will help us obtain correct results from the linear model.
+To make sure that R treats categorical variables the correct way, we should use the ``factor`` function on any variables^[This goes beyond our considerations with character variables that have text levels but are not declared as factors in the first chapters.
+Those often will be modeled correctly in linear models whether they are characters or factors - but numerical variables will be modeled in a way that you did not intend for these predictors that we will discuss in Chapters \@ref(chapter7) and \@ref(chapter8).] that are categorical in meaning but are coded numerically in the data set.
+The following code creates a new variable called ``dosef`` using ``mutate`` and the ``factor`` function to help us obtain correct results from the linear model.
 \index{\texttt{factor()}}
 The re-run of the ANOVA table provides the correct analysis and the